Jonathan Horton: 2009–12

-In 2009, Horton became the U.S. National Champion, and went on to compete in the 2009 World Artistic Gymnastics Championships in London where he reached the finals in the all-around and on the horizontal bar.
+In 2009, Horton became the U.S. National Champion and competed at the 2009 World Artistic Gymnastics Championships in London where he reached the finals in the all-around and on the horizontal bar.

-In 2010, Horton competed in the American Cup where he placed second all-around.
+In 2010, Horton competed in the American Cup and placed second all-around.
 That summer he defended his national all-around title at the U.S. National Championships in Hartford.
 He was selected for the 2010 World Artistic Gymnastics Championships in Rotterdam, where the U.S. team placed fourth, and Horton won the all-around bronze medal.